 |SEO||Control over meta titles/descriptions and URL slugs, alongside keyword support.||The same control over meta titles/descriptions and URL slugs, but no extras.|

 |Help and Support||Email, phone and live chat.
 A helpful if slightly under-resourced help center.||24/7 email and live chat.
 Brilliant help center packed full of useful guides.|

 |Value for Money||A free plan and four relatively cheap premium ones.
 Worth upgrading.||Fairly expensive premium plans, but they’re offset by the quality of design.|

 Weebly is for the price conscious individual or small business looking to get an online presence.
-It has tons of features and can do a bit of everything, from blogging to ecommerce.
+It has tons of features and can do a bit of everything, like blogging.

-Squarespace is for the creatives: artists, photographers, musicians.
+Squarespace is for the creatives and ecommerce’s: artists, photographers, musicians.
 Its themes are second to none, and you’ll get a quality website that looks like it’s been knocked up by a pro designer.